xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 # Using the Praefect chart (alpha)

-The Praefect chart is used to manage a [Gitaly cluster](https://docs.gitlab.com/ee/administration/gitaly/praefect.html) inside a GitLab installment deployed with the Helm charts.

 WARNING:
 The Praefect chart is still under development.
-Its alpha version is not yet suitable for production use.
+The alpha version is not yet suitable for production use.
 Upgrades may require significant manual intervention.

+The Praefect chart is used to manage a [Gitaly cluster](https://docs.gitlab.com/ee/administration/gitaly/praefect.html) inside a GitLab installment deployed with the Helm charts.

 ## Known limitations and issues